LW2904/fastify/docs/Reply.md

 <a name="sent"></a>
 ### .sent

-As the name suggests, `.sent` is a property to indicate if a response has been sent via `reply.send()`.
+`.sent` indicates whether or not a response has been sent via `reply.send()`.

-In case a route handler is defined as an async function or it returns a promise, it is possible to set `reply.sent = true` to indicate that the automatic invocation of `reply.send()` once the handler promise resolve should be skipped.
+In case a route handler is defined as an async function or it returns a promise, it is possible to set `reply.sent = true` to indicate that the automatic invocation of `reply.send()` once the handler promise resolves should be skipped.
 By setting `reply.sent = true`, an application claims full responsibility of the low-level request and response.
 Moreover, hooks will not be invoked.